 The Holiday Season is upon us!
 The holidays can be a tricky time to stick to healthy eating goals, especially if baking is a part of your family’s traditions or you just truly enjoy baking regardless of the time of year!
 Did you know a few simple ingredient changes can help cut some of the fat, sugar, and calories out of your favorite sweet treats, without sacrificing the taste?

-#1: Switch Up Your Flour: Many recipes often call for white flour, however white refined flour lacks nutrients, fiber and spikes your blood sugar.
-Try experimenting with other flour alternatives such as: almond flour/almond meal; brown rice flour, chickpea flour and the list goes on.
+#1: Switch Up Your Flour: Many recipes often call for white flour, however, white refined flour lacks nutrients, and fiber and spikes your blood sugar.
+Try experimenting with other flour alternatives such as almond flour/almond meal; brown rice flour, chickpea flour, and the list goes on.

 #2.
 Use a Lower Glycemic Sweetener: Try substituting white or brown sugar for a low glycemic sweetener.
 Low glycemic sweeteners don’t spike blood sugar levels as drastically or rapidly as white sugar.
-Xylitol, stevia and erythritol are great option to try.
+Xylitol, stevia, and erythritol are great options to try.

-#4: Sneak in the Veggies: If you can sneak a serving or even two of vegetables into a recipe and have it still taste DELICIOUS, than why not?
-Zucchini, sweet potatoes and avocado are easy vegetables to hide in recipes like Zucchini Cookies with Browned Butter Frosting!
+#4: Sneak in the Veggies: If you can sneak a serving or even two of vegetables into a recipe and have it still taste DELICIOUS, then why not?
+Zucchini, sweet potatoes, and avocado are easy vegetables to hide in recipes like Zucchini Cookies with Browned Butter Frosting!

 #5: Skip the Shortening: Shortening is common in many recipes, especially gingerbread cookies!
 However, shortening is high in saturated fats.
-Excessive consumption of saturated fats has been linked to cardiovascular disease such as coronary artery disease.
-Instead of shortening, butter or pureed fruits such as apples and bananas can be substituted.
+Excessive consumption of saturated fats has been linked to cardiovascular diseases such as coronary artery disease.
+Instead of shortenings, butter or pureed fruits such as apples and bananas can be substituted.